DevMountain/framework-shop/README.md

 ));
 ```

 This will create an array of React components for us.
 More specifically an array of `FeaturedProduct` components.
-Since we used a map each featured product will have all the information related to that product.
+Since we used a map, each featured product will have all the information related to that product.

 We are now ready to render our products onto the landing page.
 Locate the `div` with the `className` of `landing__products-wrapper`.
 Inside that `div` render our `products`.